Altaflux/agent-mimir/README.md

                     profession: 'an Assistant', //The profession assigned to the agent.
                     communicationWhitelist: ['MR_CHEF'], //The list of agents it is allowed to talk to.
                     chatHistory: {
                         summaryModel: summaryModel, //The model used when summarizing conversations.
 This model should preferably be able to handle double the token limit of the chat history.
-For the time being, the summary model MUST be a 0613 Open AI GPT model.
                         tokenLimit: 4000, //Maximum number of tokens that can be used by the chat.
 4000 by default.
                         conversationTokenThreshold: 75, //Percentage of chat history messages to summarize.
 Setting this to a value lower than 100% helps the agent keep better context of newer parts of the conversation.
                     },